 Cheryl Barker

-I write nonfiction and am the author of Mother of the Bride—Refreshment and Wisdom for the Mother of the Bride and am currently at work on a Christmas devotional book.
-My work has also appeared in compilation books, magazines, other publications, and in Blue Mountain Arts greeting cards, gift books, and calendars.
-I hope you’ll check out my inspirational blog and also my Mother of the Bride Blog on my website.
-I’d love for you to subscribe to my free quarterly inspirational newsletter Life Notes as well (includes a giveaway in every issue.)
-Contact me at cheryl@cherylbarker.net to sign up.
+Cheryl Barker is a writer from Kansas whose heart’s desire is to refresh spirits and nourish souls.
+She is the author of Mother of the Bride—Refreshment and Wisdom for the Mother of the Bride as well as a Christmas devotional from B&H Publishing that will hit shelves Fall 2025.
+Her work has also appeared in compilation books, magazines, other publications, and on Blue Mountain Arts greeting cards, gift books, and calendars.
+Her inspirational blog can be found on her website as well as her Mother of the Bride Blog.
+You may also contact her on her website to sign up for her free quarterly inspirational newsletter Life Notes (includes a giveaway in every regular issue.)

 Phyllis Bell